 Michael Gallina grew up in a traditionally Midwestern family in St. Louis dreaming of becoming a professional baseball player.
-But after getting into college and realizing that maybe, professional sports wasn't going to be a viable career for him, he headed west to San Francisco to attend the California Culinary Academy.
+After getting into college and realizing that, maybe, professional sports wasn't going to be a viable career for him, he headed west to San Francisco to attend the California Culinary Academy.

 Gallina fell in love with California, doing an internship in Napa at Bouchon, then working in Daniel Humm's 4-star kitchen at Campton Place, and later following him to New York when he took over Eleven Madison Park in 2006.